Fanchuana/OPUS-PLLM/README.md

 If you wish to experience OPUS-PLLM's efficient and accurate protein annotation capabilities, or to evaluate its performance on our provided functional annotation benchmark, please follow these steps:

 - Download the Base Model Weights and its corresponding Lora weights, Switch Projector Weights and Cross-Modal Adapter Weights.
 Base Model Weights can be downloaded from their official 🤗 Hugging Face Repo.
 Others can be downloaded on our 🤗 Hugging Face Repo.
-We have provided the corresponding repository URLs in [Model Zoo](#zoo)  Section🦒🏛️, please select the appropriate pairing scheme.
+We have provided the corresponding repository URLs in [Model Zoo](#model-zoo🦒🏛️)  🦒🏛️Section, please select the appropriate pairing scheme.
 - For example, if you choose to validate annotation model with llama3-8B🐪, you can download llama3-8B-Base from [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B) 👈.
 Then, download its corresponding Lora weights, Switch Projector Weights and Cross-Modal Adapter Weights from [here](https://huggingface.co/YifanXu24/OPUS-PLLM-Llama3-8B-Base) 👈.
 - Navigate to the inference path: `OPUS-PLLM/multi_modality_model/multi_modality_v1/eval/`, and you can reproduce results by running: